-Number grades are generally used for external reporting (transcripts, umbrella organizations, etc.) and are not the most reliable guide for students who are daily striving to please their teachers and parents.
-Numerical course grades may fluctuate simply due to the types and point values of recent assignments, and students find themselves shooting at a moving target.
+Number grades are generally used for external reporting (transcripts, umbrella organizations, etc.) and are not the most reliable guide for students who are daily striving to improve their skills and to please their teachers and parents.
+Numerical course grades may fluctuate simply due to the types and point values of recent assignments, and students will find themselves shooting at a moving target.

 In the past, polling of students has indicated that many students are hyper-vigilant in monitoring their grades when they are visible on Schoology.
-Accordingly, I have chosen to leave scores invisible on my courses.
+Accordingly, I have chosen to leave numerical scores invisible on my courses.
+They will still receive qualitative feedback, but they will need to request numerical scores.
 Students may request a number grade once per quarter; parents may request a number grade at any time, although the usefulness of the score might depend on the timing of the request.